Overview: What is chemotherapy?

 There is no “one” chemotherapy that helps all cancer patients equally.
 Which cytostatic drugs oncologists select and the frequency with which they administer them depends on various factors, for example

-• Type of cancer, size, spread and aggressiveness of the tumor, special characteristics of the cancer cells.
+- Type of cancer, size, spread and aggressiveness of the tumor, special characteristics of the cancer cells.

 Chemotherapy procedure

-Be well informed about the process and side effects of chemotherapy.
-Then you are better prepared for the upcoming therapy and know what to expect.
+Inform yourself well about the procedure and the side effects of chemotherapy.
+Then you will be better prepared for the upcoming therapy and know what to expect.
 Not everyone develops side effects to the same extent.
-The individual cycles can also be different with regard to side effects.
-The course of chemotherapy can be described as follows:
+The individual cycles can also vary in terms of side effects.

 Preparation: tips for the time before chemotherapy